oomsveta/s19-libft/README.md

 I strictly follow the *Norm* enforced by the school.
 The Norm is a laundry list of coding conventions that students have to follow to the letter on pain of seeing their work sanctioned with a 0.
 The Norm forbids for instance the use of `goto`, `do while` and `for` loops, requires to declare every variable at the top of a function, and restrains the number of lines, columns and routines.
 Such restrictions are sometimes leading to the use of obscure code golf tricks 😅

+## For students: pitfalls you must avoid

+### Don't forget to free the memory in case of failure

+Some functions, like `split` and `lstmap`, proceed to several *mallocs*.
+If one of them fails, you have to free all the memory previously allocated or you'll get memory leaks.

+### Prevent every function from crash when null pointer is provided as an input

+Some overcautious, opinionated and nonfactual proofreaders have a very personal conception of what is an undefined behaviour.
+To avoid nasty surprises, you must always define a behaviour which prevents your functions from crash in such a case.

+### Don't use nonessential flags for the compilation

+Some flags, `-fsanitize=address` for instance, silently add functions to your code, which ones are detected by the Moulinette as cheat (#PrayForMyBSQ 🙏)

+### Use only functions from 'Libft' and static functions in your code

+If you use a function that is not specified by the subject requirements nor a static function, the Moulinette will detect your function call as cheat, even if you definitely reimplement this function from scratch according to the guidelines (#PrayForMyLibft 🙏)

 ## Content of the Libft

 ### Mandatory functions from libc